reruo321/OS-Self-Study/00003-Writing-Shellcode/x86/00002-Shell-Spawning-Code/Version-001/README.md

 ### Hint 2: Section
 1. `.data`: The data section

     a.
 String "/bin/shXXXX" (Note: Just an example for the hint!
-Might not be final.)
+Might not be the final.)

 2. `.text`: The code section